Save Charborough Road School playing field

 For nearly a century, that route has remained relatively safe - until now.

-But plans have been published by South Gloucestershire Council which would mean children travelling to school would have to negotiate a busy highway just yards from the school gate.
+But plans have been published by South Gloucestershire Council which would mean children travelling to school would have to negotiate a busy crossover junction just yards from the school gate.

-Parents and residents alike fear road accidents will be inevitable whilst the school and the wider community lose a green lung in favour of a concrete, congested development that towers over the playground and existing streetscape.
+Parents and residents alike fear the possibility of road accidents will increase whilst the school and the wider community lose a green lung in favour of a concrete, congested development that sits right next to the playground and stands outside the existing streetscape.

 Environmental loss = human cost

-All the evidence shows that spending time in and even seeing nature improves physical health and mental well-being - not least by increasing beneficial microbes in our guts.
+All the evidence shows that spending time in and even seeing nature improves physical health and mental well-being - not least by increasing beneficial microbes we are exposed to.

 Planning app v protected species?